Renuka-1122/E-Commerce-Sales-Profitability-Analysis/README.md

 ![Seasonality Analysis](./Seasonality%20Analysis.png)

-This analysis evaluates monthly and quarterly sales patterns to identify seasonal demand fluctuations.
+This analysis focuses on monthly and quarterly sales patterns to identify seasonal demand fluctuations.

 ---